Isaac-Fate/booxtyp/src/sectioning.typ

     v(1.7em)
   }

-  // Handle level 1 non-outlined headings
-  show heading.where(level: 1, outlined: false): it => {
+  // Handle level 1 headings without numbering show heading.where(level: 1, numbering: none): it => {
     // Add a page break
     // Do not add a page break if the chapter is the first one
     // or the previous page is already blank